Zimmermann telegram: U.S. response

 However, many Americans, particularly those with German or Irish ancestry, wished to avoid the conflict in Europe.
 Since the public had been told falsely that the telegram had been stolen in a decoded form in Mexico, the message was at first widely believed to be an elaborate forgery created by British intelligence.
 That belief, which was not restricted to pacifist and pro-German lobbies, was promoted by German and Mexican diplomats alongside some antiwar American newspapers, especially those of the Hearst press empire.

 On February 1, 1917, Germany had begun unrestricted submarine warfare against all ships in the Atlantic bearing the American flag, both passenger and merchant ships.
 Two ships were sunk in February, and most American shipping companies held their ships in port.
 Besides the highly-provocative war proposal to Mexico, the telegram also mentioned "ruthless employment of our submarines".
 Public opinion demanded action.
 Wilson had refused to assign US Navy crews and guns to the merchant ships, but once the Zimmermann note was public, Wilson called for arming the merchant ships although antiwar members of the US Senate blocked his proposal.

 The Wilson administration nevertheless remained with a dilemma.
-Evidence the United States had been provided confidentially by the British informed Wilson that the message was genuine, but he could not make the evidence public without compromising the British codebreaking operation.
-This problem was, however, resolved when any doubts as to the authenticity of the telegram were removed by Zimmermann himself.
+The British had provided evidence confidentially to the United States that the message was genuine, but Wilson could not make the evidence public without compromising the British codebreaking operation.
+This problem was resolved, however, when doubts as to the authenticity of the telegram were removed by Zimmermann himself.
 At a press conference on March 3, 1917, he told an American journalist, "I cannot deny it.
 It is true."
 Then, on March 29, 1917, Zimmermann gave a speech in the Reichstag in which he admitted that the telegram was genuine.
 Zimmermann hoped that Americans would understand that the idea was that Germany would not fund Mexico's war with the United States unless the Americans joined World War I. Nevertheless, in his speech Zimmermann questioned how the Washington government obtained the telegram.
 According to Reuters news service, Zimmermann told the Reichstag, "the instructions...came into its hands in a way which was not unobjectionable."

 On April 6, 1917, Congress voted to declare war on Germany.
 Wilson had asked Congress for "a war to end all wars" that would "make the world safe for democracy".

 Wilson considered another military invasion of Veracruz and Tampico in 1917–1918, to pacify the Isthmus of Tehuantepec and Tampico oil fields and to ensure their continued production during the civil war, but this time, Mexican President Venustiano Carranza, recently installed, threatened to destroy the oil fields if the US Marines landed there.